neurodsp-tools/neurodsp/doc/glossary.rst

 .. glossary::

     burst
-        Periodic activity that lasts for a short or transient amount of time , as in a 'burst of oscillatory activity'.
+        Periodic activity that lasts for a short or transient amount of time, as in a 'burst of oscillatory activity'.

 Time Frequency
 --------------